auronen/CoM-itemlist/ITM_CAT_DOCS.md

 |image| ![ITWR_TALENTBOOK_CROSSBOW_TIER1](https://github.com/auronen/CoM-itemlist/blob/master/img/ITWR_TALENTBOOK_CROSSBOW_TIER1.png?raw=true) |
 |-|-|
 Insert code|**ITWR_TALENTBOOK_CROSSBOW_TIER1**
-Name|The Art of Combat: The Crossbowman of Archolos: Volume I The first of three volumes to explore the|0 the accuracy of the Archolos crossbowmen.|0
+Name|The Art of War: The Crossbowman of Archolos: Volume I The first of three volumes to explore the|0 the accuracy of the Archolos crossbowmen.|0
 Crossbow combat bonus:|1